Protospi/automatidata-google/README.md

 The hypothesis test comparing average fare amounts between credit and cash payments yields the following results:

 1. **Test Statistic:** -6.866800855655372
+2. **P-value:** 6

-2. **P-value:** 6.797387473030518e-12 (approximately 0.0000000000068)
+.797387473030518e-12 (approximately 0.0000000000068)

 Based on these results:

 - The test statistic of -6.866800855655372 indicates how many standard deviations the sample mean of the difference between credit and cash payments' fare amounts is from the expected mean difference under the null hypothesis.

 - The p-value of 6.797387473030518e-12 is extremely small, almost equal to zero.
-This indicates strong evidence against the null hypothesis that there is no difference in average fare amounts between credit and cash payments considering and significance level of 0.05.
+This indicates strong evidence against the null hypothesis that there is no difference in average fare amounts between credit and cash payments considering a significance level of 0.05.

 Given the very low p-value, we have reason to reject the null hypothesis.
 This suggests that there is a statistically significant difference in average fare amounts between credit and cash payments.
 In other words, the evidence suggests that payment method does influence the fare amount, and the difference in average fare amounts is unlikely to have occurred by chance.

-The p-value is approx 0 so we reject the null hypothesis that there's no diference in fare amount between the payment types credit card and cash.
-In other words there's statistical evidence with a significance level of 0.05 that the mean of fare amount of credit card payments are diferente from the mean of cash payments.
+The p-value is approx 0, so we reject the null hypothesis that there's no difference in fare amount between the payment types credit card and cash.
+In other words, there's statistical evidence with a significance level of 0.05 that the mean of fare amount of credit card payments is different from the mean of cash payments.

 These results support the initial intuition that there might be a relationship between payment method and fare amounts, as indicated by the analysis and the previous findings.